 A chance meeting of minutes.
 This man inspired me and doesn’t know it—he extended kindness to me, a stranger, in the midst of his hard personal circumstance.

-This afternoon I prayed today’s verses on the April Calendar over him.
+Later that day I prayed these verses over him.
 I hope these words strengthen you today.
 And maybe, pray them over someone you know—or a stranger God puts in your path.

 He only is my rock and my salvation,